samsimon-github/m2pi.ca/content/authors/mishty-ray/_index.md

 # Organization membership
 Organizations/Affiliations:
 organizations:
-- name: University of Calgary, Department of Mathematics and Statistics
+- name: University of Calgary
   url: https://science.ucalgary.ca/mathematics-statistics

 # A list of your interests, add as many as you want
 interests:
 - Langlands Program
 - Automorphic forms
-- Number Theory
+- Computational aspects of mathematics
 # Your educational history, add as many as you want
 education:
   courses: